NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 Findings Report
 -------------------

 #.
-In the Nav Tree, expand Reports in the Collection you just created.
-#.
-Click the Findings report.
+From the Collection Dashboard, click the "Details" button in the header of the "Findings" box.

    * This report lists every Open review in the Collection.
 It can be aggregated by Rule, Group, or CCI, and filtered by STIG.
    * From the bottom bar of the Aggregated Findings panel, a .csv and a POAM-like export is available for the Rule and Group aggregations.